reckseba/2a5-Frontend/README.md

 ## Run prod env
 node server.js

 opens a server on port 8000.

-If you want to make your serveice available on port 443 to make it more convenient you need to redirect everything on port 8000 to port 443: iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8000 (as root) iptables -t nat --line-numbers -n -L (to list what you have done)
+If you want to publish your serveice on port 443 to make it more convenient you need to redirect everything on port 8000 to port 443:
+iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8000 (as root)
+iptables -t nat --line-numbers -n -L (to list what you have done)

 forever start server.js

 npm run build